Dosimeter badge services for medical, dental, and veterinary businesses

 Benefit: Fetal Monitors are available for pregnant radiation workers to ensure the fetus does not exceed 500 mrem for the entire gestational period or exceed 50 mrem in a single month.

-Radiation Detection Company has 75 years of experience providing quality dosimetry service to over 28,000 companies across the United States.
+Radiation Detection Company has 75 years of experience providing quality dosimetry service to over 31,000 companies worldwide.
 Still unsure of which types of personal dosimeters your organization needs?
 Please contact us, and our team will be happy to provide guidance.

 Need a question answered that we did not address in this article?
 Please reach out to our Customer Care team, and one of our specialists will be more than happy to help.